4 Gems to Developing Old Man Strength

 I love auto-regulation, so this is a no-brainer for me.
 When I feel the strength groove rolling, I embrace and ride the wave as long as I can.
 Maybe my twins slept longer the previous night and in turn, I slept later.
 Maybe I ate more protein during the day or perhaps I got some extra mobility work done.
 Sometimes it comes down to the environment.
 I love lifting with my throwers because they motivate me to push the load even further!
 If I feel a groove rolling with HEAVY weights, I take advantage of it and I might hit 6-7 extra sets, entering SMASH MODE!

-Training on my Ghostface Program as a father of four while owning 3 businesses and managing multiple employees and coaching over 65 athletes can be difficult.
+As a father of four while owning 3 businesses and managing multiple employees and coaching over 65 athletes can be difficult.
 BUT, it is important that my own personal training continues.
 Training for me is a form of meditation.
 It is a means for me to feel positive, to engage my emotions and positive energy and express them appropriately.
 For me to continue my own strength journey, my workouts have changed slightly but my motivation continues to thrive!
 Be as strong as I possibly can, be a good example for my children AND my clients while stimulating good, mental growth!